My Approach: Be Adaptable

 Duration

-13+ years
+14+ years

 Across my career, I have worked in industries that, on paper, could not be more different: aerospace, finance, healthcare, real estate, entertainment, and robotics research.
 Each field comes with its own language, legacy systems, and assumptions about how things should work.
 Yet every time, the real challenge has been the same: how do we remove friction between human needs and complex systems?

 Whether the problem is an aerospace modeling environment, a robotics planning tool, a global credit card flow, or a live event watched by millions, I come back to the same principle.
 I observe real human behavior, break the system down, and rebuild the experience around what actually matters.
 Over the last few years, I have layered AI into that process too.
-I use it to speed up research synthesis, turn interviews and transcripts into clear themes faster, and expand brainstorming beyond what any single mind might generate alone.
+I use it to speed up research synthesis, generate quick prototypes, turn interviews and transcripts into clear themes faster, and expand brainstorming beyond what any single mind might generate alone.
 AI does not replace insight, but it makes it possible to reach stronger ideas sooner and push past stale solutions.

 Across my career, I have worked in industries that, on paper, could not be more different: aerospace, finance, healthcare, real estate, entertainment, and robotics research.
 Each field comes with its own language, legacy systems, and assumptions about how things should work.
 Yet every time, the real challenge has been the same: how do we remove friction between human needs and complex systems?

 Whether the problem is an aerospace modeling environment, a robotics planning tool, a global credit card flow, or a live event watched by millions, I come back to the same principle.
 I observe real human behavior, break the system down, and rebuild the experience around what actually matters.
 Over the last few years, I have layered AI into that process too.
-I use it to speed up research synthesis, turn interviews and transcripts into clear themes faster, and expand brainstorming beyond what any single mind might generate alone.
+I use it to speed up research synthesis, generate quick prototypes, turn interviews and transcripts into clear themes faster, and expand brainstorming beyond what any single mind might generate alone.
 AI does not replace insight, but it makes it possible to reach stronger ideas sooner and push past stale solutions.

 The Process